benjaminfjones/cortho/README.md

 ## Implementation Goals

 One goal is to use pure Haskell and only those libraries that ship with GHC.
+This has already been thrown by the wayside: the parser depends on `parsec`.
+We think this is a modest dependency.

 ## License